csmth/slides/solve_an_2020_irish_math_olymapid_question.md

 - The number 7 in the question can be replaced by any positive number, as 1 to the power of anything is 1.

 # By Titu’s Lemma or Nesbitt's inequality
-- Titu's lemma is new for me.
-But this alternative method can solve the problem fast.
-- By [Titu's Lemma](https://en.wikipedia.org/wiki/Titu%27s_lemma), it is known that:
+- [Titu's Lemma](https://en.wikipedia.org/wiki/Titu%27s_lemma) is new for me.
+I got this alternative from chatgpt.
+It is known that:
 ```math
 \frac{a}{b+c} + \frac{b}{c+a} + \frac{c}{a+b} \geq \frac{3}{2}
 ```